gabriel-enrique/simulation-and-modeling/Gas Station Prices/README.md

 1. CN 51
 1. CN 53

 The probability distribution of fuel choice depends on the vehicle type.
-Again, we aporximate these distributions based on our observations.
+Again, we approximate these distributions based on our observations.

 | Vehicle    | Fuel Choice | Distribution |
 |------------|-------------|--------------|